Healthy Homes Assessment Papakowhai

 Papakowhai Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory throughout Papakowhai and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory throughout Papakowhai and New Zealand rental homes where it is reasonably practicable to put in.

-• Private landlords and property managers must make sure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.
+• Private landlords and property managers must make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes let from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes